Maine Coon Cat Breed Profile

 Maine Coons love being out in nature, so they don’t particularly like being house cats.

 From humans to other cats and even dogs - the Maine Coon is one of those cats that gets on well with everyone.
 But they can be a little reserved with new people.

 Maine Coons already have several Guinness World Records titles in two categories:

-2. The cat with the longest whiskers comes from Finland - Maine Coon Missi.
-Her whiskers are 7.48 in (19 cm) long.
+The cat with the longest whiskers comes from Finland - Maine Coon Missi.
+Her whiskers are 7.48 inches (19 cm) long.
 This record was made official in 2005.

 The Maine Coon’s origin isn’t completely clear.
 Maybe they’re related to the Norwegian Forest Cat and made their way to America on Viking ships?
 Or maybe they arrived with the merchant captain Coon?
 Maybe it was French queen Marie Antoinette that brought these long-haired cats to America, where the breed mixed with native cats.